yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 <div class="Azure-Blob" markdown="1">
 To setup access to your [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) within the Galaxy, follow the steps:
 - Provide the name of your Azure Blob Storage account in the `Container Name` field.
 More information about container's name could be found on [the Microsoft documentation here](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction#containers).
 - Fill the `Storage Account Name` based on your account.
-More information is available [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+More information is available [on the Microsoft website](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
 - Using the `Hierarchical?` slider you can determine whether your storage is hierarchical or not.
 More information on Data Lake Storage namespaces can be found in the [Azure Blob Storage documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace).
 - Please provide the account access key to your Azur Blob Storage account, using `Account Key` field.
 This is the documentation on [Managing storage account access keys](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).
 - If you want to be able to export data to your Azure Blob Storage container, please set `Writable?` slider to "Yes".